deephaven/deephaven-core/debezium/perf/README.md

-After running the commands above, both Materialize and Deephaven should be running semantically-equivalent demo scripts fed from debezium and kafka events (triggered by the loadgen script).
+After running the commands above, both Materialize and Deephaven should be running semantically-equivalent demo scripts fed from Debezium and Kafka events (triggered by the loadgen script).

 You can increase or decrease the rate of events using